fraile-tok/hopkins/_poems/eldest.md

 ---

 The first of the memories I hold,
-Those that still have not faded away,
+Those that have yet not flown away,
 Is that of the day I told the world,
-I would become a big brother again.
+I would become a big brother once more.

 First was my brother, one December,
 And then her, in August's times.